remysucre/page/input/index.md

 Before coming to Seattle, I was extremely lucky to work with Professor [Kathleen Fisher][13] and [Diogenes Nunez][14] at Tufts.
 They [lead me into research][12] and convinced me to keep doing it.
 Even before that, Professor [Norman Ramsey][15] taught me almost everything I knew about programming using [How to Design Programs][16].

+After I left the East Coast, my [counterpart][17] continues to conduct interdisciplinary studies in a great environment.

 You can reach me via [email][8], or find me in the plse lab ([cse][9] 407).